AeliusSaionji/blog/typing.md

 I have been noticing a bug for a while, one that swallows space sometimes.
 Fixed!
 9h50m in and with this bug fixed, I can now exceed 50 wpm.

 10 hours fifteen min I have reached 60 wpm in keybr.
 No wait!
 67!

+I have been using my keyboard as my primary input for 2 months now, and I have not done any formal speed tests or training for much longer than that.
+There was a period of time where I did not use this keyboard at all before adopting it as my primary input.
+Picking it up again was not difficult.
+My rate of errors is rather high and this is frusrating.
+There are still times where I blank out and can't find one of the lesser used keys.
+I have comma, period, ? and ! where I want them, but the rest of the symbols are not as accessible as I would like them to be.
+I just tested myself on keybr and averaged 45, maxed out at 57 early on and plummeted from there.
+I think keybr is not reflecting real world conditions, but it does probably reflect my current wpm.
+Keybr made me sad so I will put it aside for now.